About the Program

 Most VGs are prepared to give a technical talk which will illustrate the application of geology to real world problems.
 The VG is also prepared to speak on employment in the geosciences industry, or such information may be communicated through question and answer sessions.

-The program is fully funded by the AAPG Foundation and administered by AAPG staff with oversight by the VGP Committee.
+The program is fully funded through the generosity of the Visiting Geoscientists, their companies, the AAPG Foundation and the AAPG.

 The Visiting Geoscientist, or his/her employer, pays travel expenses to and from the college or university.
 The participating university is asked to provide lodging, meals and local transportation.